 - The second reader is identified by the Lead Supervisor and student – some programmes might decide to always use the second supervisor

 - The final sign off comes from the lead supervisor's Head of Department/Division (HoD) – the HoD has ultimate responsibility for ethics in their department/School

 NB although the Departmental Research Ethics Officer doesn’t formally sign-off applications, as part of the process they are notified of any EIRA1 applications in their departments, and they may send comments to the HoD.

-Completion of the EIRA1 and, where necessary, obtaining subsequent formal ethical committee approval/obtaining University Sponsorship (as required), must all be completed, and evidence provided, by either of the following deadlines (whichever is soonest):
+Completion of the EIRA1 and, where necessary, obtaining subsequent formal ethical committee approval/obtaining University Sponsorship (as required, but including all Psychology students), must all be completed, and evidence provided, by either of the following deadlines (whichever is soonest):

 - The start of your design or empirical work.